 Timing in Baseball Pitchers

-Why are pitchers getting hurt more and more often?
+Why are pitchers getting hurt and more often?

 Recent research suggests the answer to both of those questions is the same.

-When I talk about Timing in baseball pitchers, I am talking about the position of the pitching arm when the pitcher's shoulders start to rotate, which is typically at front foot plant.
+When I talk about Timing in baseball pitchers, I am talking about the position of the pitching arm when the pitcher's front foot plants or their shoulders start to rotate.

-Biomechanically speaking, by "position" I am referring to the amount of external rotation of the pitching arm.
+Technically speaking, by "position" I am referring to the amount of External Rotation of the pitching arm.

 You can see the difference in pitchers' Timing by comparing and contrasting the position of the pitching arms of durable pitchers like Tom Seaver and Nolan Ryan and injury-plagued pitchers like Matt Harvey and Jose Fernandez at foot plant.